 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Ashley Nazario-Toole: The in vivo phagocytosis assay allows researchers to carry out genetic screens and genome-wide association studies to identify novel genes that regulate phagocytosis in adult blood cells.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera